Cubie-AI/tiny-ai/README.md

 const agent = new TinyAgent({
   provider: anthropic,
+  settings: {
+    maxSteps: 5 //required for the agent to chain tool calls and inference }
 });

 // create a loading function that gets all information relevant for to the agent